 Members of Sigma Tau Delta also have the opportunity to publish their writing in the organization's literary publication, The Rectangle, and student members are eligible to compete for a number of writing awards.
 In addition, student members may receive international recognition through academic scholarships, professional internships, and teaching awards.
 At regional conferences and at the annual international convention, students may present original creative and analytical work and network with students, faculty, and professionals from around the country and abroad.

-Sigma Tau Delta faculty advisor is Barbara Schneider.
+Sigma Tau Delta faculty advisor is TBD for Fall 2023.